ssciwr/sustainable_development_course/unit5/README.md

 During the lesson, we will use [pytest](https://docs.pytest.org/en/stable/).

 # 5. Asynchronous work in your team
-Continue working on your module(s) during the week and complete the pytest test suite.
+Continue working on your module(s) during the week and complete the Pytest test suite.
 Collaborate through GitHub, and use branches, pull request, and request reviews from your team members before merging any branches into main.